sapporo-wes/yevis-cli/README.md

 This command is used within GitHub Actions.

-Note that following four options:
+Note that the following four options:

 - `--from-pr`: Publish from a pull request ID
-- `--from-trs`: Publish all workflows contained in the TRS endpoint
 - `--upload-zenodo`: Upload workflow and dataset to Zenodo
 - `--with-test`: Test before publishing